 Founded in 1996, International WOW has premiered new work in eight countries with a rotating network over 100 actors, dancers, musicians, technical, and visual artists spanning 30 countries on five continents.
 With International WOW Company, Fox has received a Drama Desk Nomination, an Otto Award, five grants from the National Endowment for the Arts and five prestigious MAP Fund Grants, as well as an Asian Cultural Council Fellowship among many other awards and honors.

 Time Out New York has called Fox "one of downtown's most audacious auteurs," citing his "brilliantly resourceful mastery of stagecraft."
-On stage with International WOW Company Josh has conceived, written, directed, and/or produced over 30 productions in Thailand, Indonesia, The Philippines, Japan, Germany, France and New York City.
+On stage with International WOW Company, Josh has conceived, written, directed, and/or produced over 30 productions in Thailand, Indonesia, The Philippines, Japan, Germany, France, and New York City.
 His recent work for the stage includes Surrender, an interactive war epic which was nominated for a 2009 Drama Desk Award and AUTO DA FE.
-The performance premiered in New York and will tour to Japan in 2011.
+The performance premiered in New York and toured to Japan in 2011.